Landscaping a Hillside

 forest

-There are few 'groundcover' plants found in our native forests.
+There are no real 'ground cover' plants found in our native forests.
 The idea of a groundcover plant is a relatively new one.
 In fact, we do not need ground covers.
-We only need to do what Mother Nature does and mulch with leaves and sticks!
+We only need to do what Mother Nature does and cover the ground with lots of native plants and mulch with leaves and sticks!

-For shady woods, I would suggest using mulch.
-When the leaves fall in at the end of the summer, use them as mulch.
-Be sure to keep all your leaves and limbs that fall and your pruning waste and spread it out over the sloping land.
-If nature does not provide enough mulch, you should use single ground mulch or shredded hardwood mulch.
+Mulch For mulch in shady woods, I would suggest using the natural leaves.
+When the leaves fall in at the end of the summer, keep all your leaves and limbs that fall.
+You can also use your pruning waste and spread it out over the sloping land.
+If nature does not provide enough mulch, you should use single ground mulch or wood chips or shredded hardwood mulch.

 English ivy kills trees